 A– Art.
 Impressionist and romantic, still life and landscape, oil and pastel, homemade or art galleries.

 D — Dogs and Drinks.
 Nature walks are necessary with our Great Pyrenees.
 Which requires nature therapy every day, tromping through snow, enjoying the sights outside our windows, as we are outside our windows.
-Then arriving home to a cup of steamy tea or a sip of the new Christmas gin.
+Then arriving home to a cup of steamy tea or a sip of the Christmas gin.

 H — Home, and actually staying here.
 Amen to staycations and non-extracurricular days, and actually ‘home…schooling.’